 Looking sharp and staying warm are two objectives that are often mutually exclusive.
 A fitted blouse and a pencil skirt aren’t going to give you the same level of comfortable warmth you’d receive from a flannel pajama set, and flannel pajamas aren’t exactly what you want to give your next presentation in.

 However, there is one article of clothing that sits squarely at the intersection of professional appeal and day-off coziness, and that’s the classic turtleneck.
 Add one to your rotation, and you’ll find yourself looking sharp and staying warm throughout the fall season.

-What makes a turtleneck so different from other fall layering essentials is the silhouette.
+What makes turtlenecks for women so different from other fall layering essentials is the silhouette.
 Other women’s sweaters that end below the neck, like crewneck sweaters and v-neck sweaters, have a fundamentally more casual appearance.
 But because the turtleneck advances to just below the chin, it creates a striking silhouette that frames the face and appears more formal without being a formal piece of clothing itself.
-It’s this unique framing device that makes the turtleneck such a valuable tool for creating a sharp look without going to the trouble of wearing formal dress.
+It’s this unique framing device that makes the turtleneck such a valuable tool for creating a sharp look without going to the trouble of wearing a formal dress.

 Of course, all this talk of its aesthetic appeal and history is just one part of the equation.
 We wouldn’t be talking about the turtleneck in this context if it weren’t warm, which it most certainly is.

-And lastly there are the almost unlimited ways that you can wear a turtleneck in professional contexts.
+There are almost unlimited ways that you can wear a turtleneck in professional contexts.
 The beauty of a turtleneck is that it is one of the few items of clothing that pairs with jeans just as well as it does with a pencil skirt and a pair of pumps.